straw-hat-team/adr/src/adrs/4761776210/README.md

   **MAY** exist only where the accountable principal genuinely differs from what walking up resolves.
-It carries no other meaning, so writing one that agrees with the resolved answer is a review defect, and the exception is worth a comment saying why the place is not the right anchor.
+It carries no other meaning, so writing one that agrees with the resolved answer is a review defect, and the exception is worth a comment saying why the node is not the right anchor.
-- **A recurring exception is a placement problem.** If a resource needs a different accountable party often enough to feel like a pattern, it belongs at a different place; the schema does not need a field.
+- **A recurring exception is a position problem.** If a resource needs a different accountable party often enough to feel like a pattern, it belongs at a different node; the schema does not need a field.

-What placement still does **not** decide, because these are other axes:
+What a position still does **not** decide, because these are other axes:

 - **Permission.** A `parent` value is not itself a grant.
-Policy attached to the place is evaluated per rule 5; the field records where the resource sits, and authorization reads it as input rather than treating it as an answer.
+Policy attached to the node is evaluated per rule 5; the field records which node the resource is attached to, and authorization reads it as input rather than treating it as an answer.
-- **Mutation authority.** Whether a row is converged by the system or written by principals is `managed_by`, per [ADR#8779742261](../8779742261/README.md), which is orthogonal to both placement and ownership and reserves `owner`/`owned_by` for the belonging sense used here.
+- **Mutation authority.** Whether a row is converged by the system or written by principals is `managed_by`, per [ADR#8779742261](../8779742261/README.md), which is orthogonal to both position and ownership and reserves `owner`/`owned_by` for the belonging sense used here.

 ## Consequences

-- "What is in this place?" is a query over resource pointers; the tree itself stores nothing.
+- "What is attached to this node?" is a query over resource pointers; the tree itself stores nothing.
-- Who belongs to a place (membership) is authorization data, kept in the authorization system, not in the tree.
+- Who belongs to a node (membership) is authorization data, kept in the authorization system, not in the tree.
-- "Who answers for this resource?" is answered from its place, so the answer stays correct through reorganizations without a migration or a backfill of owner columns.
+- "Who answers for this resource?" is answered from its node, so the answer stays correct through reorganizations without a migration or a backfill of owner columns.
-- Moving a place is one audited operation; ids never change, so nothing that references a place breaks.
+- Moving a node is one audited operation; ids never change, so nothing that references a node breaks.
 Policies apply from the new position going forward.
-- If the platform ever needs to treat one kind of place specially (for example, billing per "project"), that kind is promoted to a real concept at that moment, by a new decision.
+- If the platform ever needs to treat one kind of node specially (for example, billing per "project"), that kind is promoted to a real concept at that moment, by a new decision.
 Until then, everything stays a label.